-This is a batter cobbler; when it is poured into a hot cast-iron skillet, the batter immediately crisps and swells.
+This is a batter cobbler; when poured into a hot cast-iron skillet, the batter immediately crisps and swells.

 Serve warm with whipped cream, creme fraiche or ice cream.